Abinansutha/TypeRacing-Clone/README.md

    ```

 ### Frontend Setup
+#### The backend will run a production version.
+The steps below are for development purposes, for running the frontend on a different terminal using vite.
 1. Navigate to the frontend directory:
    ```
    cd frontend
    ```

 2. Install dependencies:
    ```
    npm install
    ```